Skip to content

 template((commandArgs: any[]) => void): void

-Use this function to return a list of commands to be executed whenever your custom command is used.
+Use this function to return a list of commands to be executed whenever your Dash command is used.
 The commandArgs parameter is an array of arguments passed to the command.

 ts